shadmanul/universal-acl/README.md

 effect      {String}    [allow/deny] if allowed then user can access listed resources.
                         if denied then user can not access listed resources. resources   {Array}
-action      {String}    url path
+action      {String}    url paths.
                         examples:
                         /api/Products/:id+ (one or more parameter matches)
                         /api/Products/:id* (zero or more parameter matches)
                         /api/Products/(.*)* (includes products & its childs)
-                        /api/Products/(.*) (excludes products but includes its childs) permission  {Array}     url methods and use * to allow or deny all methods options     {Object}    resource attributes
+                        /api/Products/(.*) (excludes products but includes its childs) permission  {Array}     url methods and use * to allow or deny all methods. privileges  {Array}     list of privileges for listed resources.
+options     {Object}    resource attributes.
 ```

 ## addRoles (userId, roles)